 Because of the father’s bad temper, night fell before they reached the monastery.
-The elder son took a torch and walked back to find them and thus he had to wait until the next day to pay his respects to the Buddha.
-When the Buddha asked why he came late, he explained what his father and brother had done.
-The Buddha told him this story so he knew that in the past his father had annoyed him in the same way.
+The young nobleman took a torch and walked back to find them, so he had to wait until the next day to pay his respects to the Buddha.
+When the Buddha asked the young nobleman why he came late, he explained what his father and brother had done.
+The Buddha told him this story so he knew that in the past his father had annoyed he himself in the same way.